EnviroDIY/ModularSensors/README.md

 **Sensor** - A sensor is some sort of device that is capable of taking one or more measurements using some sort of method.
 Most often we can think of these as probes or other instruments that can give back information about the world around them.
 Sensors can usually be given power or have that power cut.
 They may be awoken or activated and then returned to a sleeping/low power use state.
 The may be able to be asked to begin a single reading.
 They _**must**_ be capable of returning the value of their readings to a logger of some type.

-**Variable** - A variable is a single measurement value taken by a sensor.
+**Variable** - A variable is a result value taken by a sensor _or_ calculated from the results of one or more sensors.
 It is characterized by a name (what it is a measurement of), a unit of measurement, and a resolution.
 The [names](http://vocabulary.odm2.org/variablename/) and [units](http://vocabulary.odm2.org/units/) of measurements for all variables come from the controlled vocabularies developed for the ODM2 data system.  (http://vocabulary.odm2.org/)  The resolution is determined by the method used to take the measurement by the sensor.
 A variable may also be assigned a universally unique identifier (UUID) and a unique variable code.
 Many sensors are capable of measuring multiple variables at a single time.
 For example, a Decagon CTD-10 is a _sensor_.
 It is able to measure 3 _variables_: specific conductance, temperature, and water depth.
 The variable named "specificConductance" has _units_ of microsiemens per centimeter (µS/cm) and a _resolution_ of 1 µS/cm.
-Each variable is explicitly tied to the "parent" sensor that "notifies" the variable when a new value has been measured.
+Each measured variable is explicitly tied to the "parent" sensor that "notifies" the variable when a new value has been measured.
+Each calculated variable has a parent function returning a float which is the value for that variable.

 **Logger** - A logger is a device that can control all functions of the sensors that are attached to it and save the values of all variables measured by those sensors to an attached SD card.
 In this library, all loggers are Arduino-style small processor circuit boards.